harrisonpage/unread/README.md

 # Unread

 Unread is a bash script that shows a count of unread messages from Mail.app by shelling to AppleScript and showing an open/closed mailbox emoji.
+Written as an [xbar](https://xbarapp.com/) plugin but also works as a standalone script.

 # Author